 One of the very special moments was in 1999 when the first Titan Minimal Art eyewear by Silhouette hit the market – you could practically place a whole new dimension on your nose that could not be felt and could barely be seen, a technological masterpiece and already a preview of a dawning age, a new millennium.

-Silhouette sent the first “arms” for the new millennium into outer space: the unshakeable, 1.8 grams light, screwless, hingeless and rimless eyewear of NASA – the Titan Minimal Art.
+Silhouette sent the first “arms” for the new millennium into outer space: the unshakeable, 1.8 grams light, screwless, hingeless and rimless eyewear – the Titan Minimal Art.

 Back on Earth, following the spectacular millennium fireworks displays, everything started off quite relaxed and full of hope, with joyful colours, freedom and humor.
 Lifestyle and fashion had to make the impression that it took zero effort – as if you had just reached into the closet and grabbed something.